NBISweden/workshop-reproducible-research/docs/conda.md

 - sra-tools=2.8
 ```

-* Now, make a new Conda environment from the yaml file:
+* Now, make a new Conda environment from the yaml file (note that here the command is `conda env create` as opposed to `conda create` that we used above):

 ```bash
 conda env create -n project_mrsa -f environment.yml
 ```

+!!! tip
+    Instead of the `n` flag you can use the `-p` flag to set the full path to where the conda environment
+    should be installed.
+In that way you can contain the conda environment inside the project directory, which
+    does make sense from a reproducibility perspective, and makes it easier to keep track of what environment
+    belongs to what project.
+If you don't specify `-p` the environment will be installed in the default
+    `miniconda3/envs/` directory.

 * Activate the environment!
 * Now we can run the code for the MRSA project found in `code/run_qc.sh`, either by running `bash code/run_qc.sh` or by opening the `run_qc.sh` file and executing each line in the terminal one by one.
 Do this!